markovmodel/graphtime/README.md

 `python -m unittest graphtime/test/dmrf_test.py`

 ### Issues and bugs
-If you are having problems unsing this library or discover any bugs please get in touch through the issues section on the `graphtime` github repository.
+If you are having problems using this library or discover any bugs please get in touch through the issues section on the `graphtime` github repository.
 For bug reports please provide a reproducable example.